Having awareness of the latest spinal cord injury statistics may help you develop a better understanding of recovery outcomes.

 What percentage of people with spinal cord injuries can work?

-- 1.6% were homemakers
+- 53% were unemployed

-- 14.4% were students
+- 13.8% were students

-- 53.5% were unemployed
+- 12.9% were working

-- 8.3% were retired
+- 8.8% were retired

 Most common causes of death after SCI?

-According to this sample of 16,823 deaths, the leading causes of mortality in individuals with SCI include:
+Based on the NSCISC data, the leading causes of mortality in individuals with SCI include:

 - diseases of the respiratory system (21.4%)

-- infective/ parasitic diseases (12%)
+- infective/parasitic diseases (12%)

-- abnormal cell growths (10.8%)
+- abnormal cell growths, called neoplasms (10.9%)

 Lack of motor control and sensation following SCI can increase one’s risk of developing chronic conditions.
 By making healthy lifestyle choices such as eating a healthy diet, finding ways to be more physically active, and quitting smoking, individuals can significantly improve their outcomes.